Mean Robust Optimization: Mean robust optimization

 \paragraph{Example with affine constraints.} Consider again the case of affine constraint as in~\eqref{eq:affineg} with support set $\supp = \reals^m$, now with $p=\infty$.
 Following a similar derivation as~\eqref{eq:example-affine-p}, we substitute the conjugate function $[-g]^*$~\eqref{eq:conj_affine} in problem~\eqref{eq:unif-dual-p}, we can obtain

 where the number of constraints and variables does not depend on $K$.
-Similairy to problem~\eqref{eq:example-affine-p}, the term $\sum_{k=1}^{K} w_k \bar{d}_k$ is the average of the datapoints in $\mathcal{D}_N$ for any $K \in \{1,\dots,N\}$.
-Therefore, the choice of $K$ does not affect this formulation.
+Similarly to problem~\eqref{eq:example-affine-p}, the term $\sum_{k=1}^{K} w_k \bar{d}_k$ is the average of the datapoints in $\mathcal{D}_N$ for any $K \in \{1,\dots,N\}$.
+Therefore, the choice of $K$ does not affect this formulation. \reviewChanges{This can be viewed as the robust counterpart when the uncertainty set is a norm ball of radius $\epsilon$ centered at $(1/N)\sum_{i=1}^N d_i$}

 Note that, if $\bar{d} = 0$ the constraint can be simplified even further, obtaining ${a^Tx + \epsilon\|P^Tx\|_* \le b}$, which corresponds to the robust counterpart in \gls{RO} with norm uncertainty sets~\citep[Section 2.3]{robustadaptopt},~\citep[Chapter 2]{ben-tal_robust_2009}.